-At this time, we have two writer arrangements:
+At this time, we have one of two arrangements for writers available:

-- Those who are published via the Expiscor Publishing House (not available atm)
+- Those who are published via the Expiscor Publishing House (NOT AVAILABLE)

-If you're not a writer (even if you are), we are looking for capable, independent, and visionary people.
+If you don't think you can contribute by writing for the blog, we are always looking for capable, independent, and visionary people who can contribute in other ways.
 Learn more here.

 Guest Writers for the Expiscor Collective Website